 GeneCards Summary for FOS Gene

 FOS (FBJ Murine Osteosarcoma Viral Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with FOS include fumarate hydratase deficiency and audiogenic seizures.
+Diseases associated with FOS include cerebral hypoxia and myositis ossificans.
 Among its related pathways are RANK Signaling in Osteoclasts and Development VEGF signaling via VEGFR2 - generic cascades.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is FOSL1.

 UniProtKB/Swiss-Prot Summary for FOS Gene